ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 Automation Controller basically is an API to Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
 It provides the following features:

-- a user-friendly dashboard.
+- A user-friendly dashboard
-- role based access control
+- Role based access control
-- one-click automation templates
+- One-click automation templates
-- mangement of dynamic inventory sources
+- Mangement of dynamic inventory sources
-- automation workflows with approval
+- Automation workflows with approval
-- a solid audit track ("who did what when")
+- A solid audit track ("who did what when")

 And much more... as you'll learn in this lab!